olendorf/coop_evolve/README.rst

-A CLI based applicated that models evolution using game theory and genetic algorithms.
+A CLI driven application to model evolution using game theory and genetic algorithms.

 * Free software: Apache Software License 2.0